Helpful Toolbox

 1. Enter your weight and choose pounds or kilograms.

-3. Choose whether to calculate from time walked or distance walked, then enter your minutes or miles.
+3. Choose whether to calculate from time walked or distance covered, then enter your minutes or miles.

 FAQ